 Non-Fungible Tokens (NFTs) and digital art platforms

 NFTs have become a prominent application of Web 3 in the realm of digital art.
 NFTs are unique digital assets that represent ownership or proof of authenticity of digital content.
-Artists can tokenize their artwork and sell it directly to buyers on decentralized platforms, eliminating the need for intermediaries.
+Artists can tokenise their artwork and sell it directly to buyers on decentralised platforms, eliminating the need for intermediaries.

 This direct artist-to-buyer interaction allows artists to retain more control over their creations and receive a fairer share of the profits.
 Additionally, NFTs provide provenance and transparency for digital art ownership, combating issues of plagiarism and fraud in the art world.